Floorp-Projects/Floorp/remote/test/puppeteer/README.md

 import puppeteer from 'puppeteer';

 (async () => {
-  const browser = await puppeteer.launch();
+  // Launch the browser and open a new blank page const browser = await puppeteer.launch();
   const page = await browser.newPage();

+  // Navigate the page to a URL
   await page.goto('https://developer.chrome.com/');

   // Set screen size